pytorch-ignite/pytorch-ignite.ai/src/tutorials/beginner/02-transformers-text-classification.md

 trainer = Engine(train_step)
 ```

-The `lr_scheduler` we defined perviously was a handler.
+The `lr_scheduler` we defined previously was a handler.

-[Handlers](https://pytorch-ignite.ai/concepts/02-events-and-handlers/#handlers) can be any type of function (lambda functions, class methods, etc).
+[Handlers](https://pytorch-ignite.ai/concepts/02-events-and-handlers/#handlers) can be any type of function (lambda functions, class methods, etc.).
 On top of that, Ignite provides several built-in handlers to reduce redundant code.
 We attach these handlers to engine which is triggered at a specific [event](https://pytorch-ignite.ai/concepts/02-events-and-handlers/).
 These events can be anything like the start of an iteration or the end of an epoch.
 [Here](https://pytorch.org/ignite/generated/ignite.engine.events.Events.html#events) is a complete list of built-in events.

 Therefore, we will attach the `lr_scheduler` (handler) to the `trainer` (`engine`) via [`add_event_handler()`](https://pytorch.org/ignite/generated/ignite.engine.engine.Engine.html#ignite.engine.engine.Engine.add_event_handler) so it can be triggered at `Events.ITERATION_STARTED` (start of an iteration) automatically.